-5.5 The Deposit is a deposit against default by the Customer of payment of any Rental Payment or any loss of or damage caused to the Equipment.
+5.5 If one has been requested, The Deposit is a deposit against default by the Customer of payment of any Rental Payment or any loss of or damage caused to the Equipment.
 In addition to the Rental Fee, the Customer shall, when submitting the Order Form, pay the Deposit to Story House.
 If the Customer causes any loss or damage to the Equipment (in whole or in part), Story House shall be entitled to apply the Deposit against such default, loss or damage.
 The Customer shall pay to Story House any sums deducted from the Deposit within ten Business Days of a demand for the same.
 The Deposit (or balance of the Deposit) shall be refundable within five Business Days of the end of the Rental Period.

 6.1 Delivery shall be made via registered postal or courier service requiring a signature (or where a signature is not available, via a secure method of delivery.
 Story House shall use all reasonable endeavours to effect Delivery by the Delivery Date but time shall not be of the essence for Delivery or for any other obligation of Story House.
 Risk shall transfer in accordance with clause 7.2 of this Contract.